Peter Palmer Junior Relay

 Tom's burger van (seen at many multi day events) will be selling their normal mix of burgers, chilli, baked potatoes etc from 17.00-21.00 in front of the Mansion house.

-Breakfast (included in the entry fee) will be provided before the race starts for competitors and accompanying adults.
+Breakfast (included in the entry fee) will be available from 6am for the duration of the race for competitors and accompanying adults.

 No dogs please as we are using school grounds